-It’s very true that in times of uncertainty, it’s easy to fear for our future.
-However, did you know that the simple act of volunteering in support of someone else, or “the greater good,” has actually been proven to bring more happiness and contentment in one’s own life?
+In times of uncertainty, it’s natural to worry about the future.
+But did you know that the act of volunteering in Spokane, supporting others and contributing to the greater good, has been scientifically proven to bring more happiness and contentment into your own life?

 Volunteer in Spokane: Volunteering Opportunities Around Spokane County

 Free Rein Therapeutic Riding offers riding and horsemanship programs to adults and children with disabilities.
 Horses are a big part of the therapy process, as they are excellent teachers.

 Therapeutic riding strengthens muscles, improves balance, allows for problem solving, and requires participants to focus and build on their communication skills.
 The horses they work with improve physical and emotional health within clients.

 Controlling a large animal like a horse almost always increases confidence levels in all riders.
 New skills, strength and self-esteem carry over into participants’ lives.

 Horse therapy teaches emotional regulation, self-awareness, and requires participants to pay attention to how their body language effects the animal.

 Free Rein has volunteer opportunities for horse trainers, wranglers, preppers, horse-leaders that work with horses during lessons, and side-walkers who work directly with the students in areas of emotional and physical support during the ride.

 Volunteers should be 14 years old and up.